The Federation employs a small staff team to provide administrative and library support.

 Gavin studied Mathematics before embarking on a long and slightly varied career in IT, the computers are much smaller and faster now.
 He once worked on a computer system that appears with Tom Baker (The Fourth Doctor) in an advertisement.
 In his spare time he likes to be walking, running, gardening or reading P G Wodehouse, although not necessarily in that order.
 He enjoys the Botanic Gardens and enthusiastically encourages you to visit them as often as you can.

-Jane is the CTF Digital Library Assistant.
-She joined the CTF team in August 2022 and assists with the running and delivery of digital library services to staff and students.
+Jane is the CTF Librarian.
+She joined the CTF team in August 2022 and is responsible for the organisation and delivery of library services to staff and students.
 Jane has a PhD in medieval French literature, in which her research focused on the use of relics and sacred objects in vernacular saints’ lives.
 She has also taught French literature and language, worked in a bookshop, and been a tour guide for a language school.
 In her spare time she enjoys reading (of course!), cooking, walking in the countryside, and attempting to keep pot plants alive.

 Caroline Stafferton is the Head of Central Services.